What Is a “Landing Page” and Why Would I need One?

-On the Internet you may have encountered different names for the landing Page, the “Capture Page” and “Single-site,” for example, refer to the same type of website.
-Research has shown that companies that use the landing page tool generally sell 10-30% more than companies owning conventional websites or online stores.
+You may have encountered different names for the landing page, the “Capture Page” and “Single-site,” for example, refer to the same type of website.
+Research has shown that companies that use the landing page tool generally sell 10-30% more than companies owning conventional websites or online stores do.

 The landing page was invented by online marketers in the United States about 10 years ago.
 At one point, marketers realized that the growing competition of online stores and websites made it too difficult for customers to judge which company they like better.
 After a tough competition among online marketers, a new format for a company’s website was created: the landing page.

 A landing page can be used for 2 different purposes.
-In both cases it is just one webpage, but it is either a complete website for a small company, or an online marketing campaign website.
+In both cases it is just one webpage, but it is either a complete website for a small company, or a website dedicated to an online marketing campaign.

 The first purpose works well for small and medium sized companies that do not see the benefit of having a complex website.
 For these companies, the best approach would be to simply design a landing page so potential customers can easily find the company online without the company having to invest too much money in something that it’s not sure will generate actual profit.
 In this case, the landing page serves as a virtual business card for the company that visualizes all the essential information of the company.
 The page will, for example, show the company vision, its services and/or products, and the contact information in an attractive format.
 The main purpose of such a landing page is the initial familiarization of potential customers with the goods or services of the company.